The Mt. Ebal Curse Tablet

 Observation One

-The article’s conclusion states the core of the Stripling team’s argument about the Curse Tablet.
+The article’s conclusion states the core of the Stripling team’s argument.
 With it, they assault the documentary hypothesis.

 Licensed under CC-CC0 1.0

-The article’s body states facts and ideas considered.
+The article’s body states the ideas Stripling’s team considered.
 Only with the conclusion, however, does Stripling dig in his boots.
-There, he states what about the tablet potentially belies the idea that Moses could not have authored the Torah.
+There, he states what about the tablet belies the idea that Moses could not have authored the Torah.

-Yet, note this crucial point: The article’s conclusion leaves many, if not most, of Galil’s premises orphaned.
-In other words, its conclusion does not specifically embrace these premises.
-His accounting of the number of inner tablet letters it neither adopts nor rejects.
+Yet, note a crucial point.
+The article’s conclusion leaves many, if not most, of Galil’s premises orphaned.
+Many are not embraced there.
+For example, it neither adopts nor rejects his accounting of tablet letters.
 The same applies to his full chiasmus interpretation.

 Instead, it concludes that the tablet’s inscription challenges history for truncated reasons.
 Those include:

 The note immediately following the conclusion is telling.
 It addresses Galil’s allegiance to his premises.
-It announces that, in effect, he desires to “plant his intellectual flag” on those.2
+It announces that, in effect, he desires to “plant his intellectual flag” on those.1

 A more conservative approach, however, Stripling adopted.

-Following publication, note that Galil and Stripling amicably ended their team affiliation.
+Following publication, note that Galil and Stripling ended their affiliation on amicable terms.

 What are the consequences for our study?